 In 2010 and 2011, Greg and his wife Renate, successfully completed bike rides in celebration of the University’s partnership with the Foundation.
 The first ride took the Crawford’s on a 2,300-mile “Desert to Dome” ride from Tucson, Ariz. to steps of the Golden Dome on the Notre Dame campus.
 During the second ride, the couple traveled 2,200 miles on the “Road to Discovery” from Boston to Dallas.
-In 2012, Dean Crawford biked 3,250 miles from Boston to Pebble Beach, Calif, visiting alumni clubs and families affected by NPC along the way.
+In 2012, Greg biked 3,250 miles from Boston to Pebble Beach, Calif, visiting alumni clubs and families affected by NPC along the way.
+In 2013, he traveled 3,450 miles from Long Beach, Calif. to Baltimore, Md., arriving in time for the National Niemann-Pick Foundation Conference.
+Crawford's fifth and final ride took him from Long Island, N.Y. to Pebble Beach, Calif., for a total of 3,500 miles.
+His five-year journey accumulated nearly 15,000 miles.

-The Road to Discovery bicycle ride demonstrates Notre Dame's commitment to research to find a cure or treatments for the devastating, neurodegenerative disease that has taken the lives of too many children.
+The Road to Discovery bicycle ride represented Notre Dame's commitment to research to find a cure or treatments for the devastating, neurodegenerative disease that has taken the lives of too many children.

 "It has been an honor to ride for the children and families affected by NPC, and I am so happy they have embraced the ride and our scientific efforts at Notre Dame.
 We are on this journey together, and we will keep supporting each other until we have crossed that finish line.
 Thank you so much for the inspiration you have been to me on this journey across the country." --Greg Crawford